 Once the Office 365 ProPlus application is deployed to the collection, you can monitor the deployment status from deployment in the Monitoring workspace.

-The deployment status of the application; shows that a few computer requirements are not met, as you can see in the below picture.
+The application’s deployment status shows that a few computer requirements are unmet, as shown in the picture below.

 Resources